Bitronit/api-docs/source/index.html.md

 }
 ```

-Create cryptocurrency address for wallet with the selected network.
+Get cryptocurrency address for wallet with the selected network.
+If not exists, create address for wallet with the selected network.

 ### URL Parameters